shearichard/react-sse-sandbox/README.md

 # react-sse-sandbox

-An experiment with using React to be the recipeient of server-sent-events.
+Experiments with using a React application to be the recipient of server-sent-events.